 The figures below show the number of unduplicated patients who received emergency, inpatient, and outpatient services across all reporting hospitals.
 The overall trend for emergency, inpatient, and outpatient services seem to be shifting towards traditional charity care patients with smaller proportions of HSF patients.
-The total number of services provided continues to decline from FY 2015 to FY 2016, with most of the decline being from HSF patients and their utilization of services.
+The total number of services provided continues to decline from FY 2016 to FY 2017, with most of the decline being from HSF patients and their utilization of services.
 This follows the trend of patients and expenditures for HSF charity care.

-Overall, emergency services increased slightly (3 percent) from FY 2015 to FY 2016.
-But, all San Francisco hospitals have experienced a shift towards traditional charity care patients when considering the proportion of traditional: HSF emergency charity care services.
+Overall, emergency services decreased (15 percent) from FY 2016 to FY 2017.
+A majority of San Francisco hospitals, with the exception of Kaiser and Saint Francis, have continued to experience a shift towards traditional charity care patients when considering the proportion of traditional versus HSF emergency charity care services.
 This overall trend suggests that HSF patients are decreasing the use of emergency services, as expected with the greater access to health insurance and continued coverage, while traditional charity care patients are continuing to rely of emergency services as a way of healthcare access.